 Responsible Travel Policy

-At Russian National Tourist Office our mission is client’s contentment.
-While we are primarily focused on Russian destination we are putting clients in a heart of everything we do whether we are dealing with individual requests or group packages.
-We aimed to provide in-depth knowledge and first-hand expertise and committed to exceed the highest expectations.
+Here at the Russian National Tourist Office, our mission is to ensure our clients’ complete satisfaction.
+While we are primarily focused on Russian destinations, we put our clients at the heart of everything we do, whether we are dealing with individual requests or group packages.
+We provide in-depth knowledge and first-hand expertise, and are committed to exceeding the highest expectations.